kevinconway/Modelo.js/README.rst

 Setup Instructions
 ==================

-This library is designed from the beginning to operate in as many JavaScript environments as possible.
-To accomplish this, all modules have been wrapped in a specialized module pattern that will detect the current environment and choose the most appropriate loading mechanism.
+This library is designed to operate in multiple JavaScript environments without requiring change to the code base.
+To accomplish this, all modules have been wrapped in a specialized module pattern that will detect the current environment and choose the most appropriate loading mechanism for dependencies.

 Currently support platforms are Node.js, browser via <script>, and AMD via RequireJS.